AdvaitU/fast-fiction-ae-dnd-npc-generator/README.md

 These might have, in retrospect, been better off to perform one-hot encoding on.
 But given the time and the sheer scale, I chose integer encoding instead.
 This remains a limitation of the project - one that I aim to fix after the dust is settled.

 #### Multiples-of
 Certain traits such as height, weight, and speed are in the format 'multiple-of'.
-These traits are tied intrinsicly to another one of the character's traits (for eg: height of a character can be given by the average height of the race the character belongs to).
+These traits are tied intrinsically to another one of the character's traits (for eg: height of a character can be given by the average height of the race the character belongs to).
 For these, I used float values between 0.5 and 1.5 as the trait.
 The decimal points can be multiplied with the average height of the character's race to calculate the character's height in inches.

 #### One-hot Encoding
 Some other features which are smaller in scope of possibilities such as the alignment of a character that can be given by two values - intention (good, evil, neutral) and method (chaotic, lawful, neutral) use one-hot encoding.